konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-position.md

 The topic in (17) and (18) is "ビルの高さ" (the height of the building), and the comment is "85m" (85 meters). "ビルの高さ" refers to the concept of the building's height, which is referential in this sentence.
 "85m" describes the value of the building's height, making it the predicative element of this sentence.
 In fact, nouns that express some kind of quantity are almost always predicative.
 As you can see in the table, **sentences where the referential element is topicalized cannot be inverted**, which is why (18) sounds awkward.

 Now let's go back to our classic example ｢君が主役だ。｣.
-In this sentence, "君" (you) is the referential element, and "主役" (lead actor) is the predicative element.
+In this sentence, "君" (you) is the referential element, and "主役" (lead actor) is the predicative element because it is the "role" of "君."
 Since the predicative element is the topic, this sentence can be inverted.

 >19\. <u>主役は</u>君だ。<br>20\. <u>君が</u>主役だ。<br>*You're the lead actor.*